HisSUS77/to-do-list/README.md

 runs the web service using your image,

-runs a MongoDB service with a named volume for persistence,

 consumes Docker secret for DB root password.

 Provision an AWS EC2 instance, install Docker, init Docker Swarm, deploy the stack with docker stack deploy.